EmmanuelCollegeStudentUnion/ecsu-server/content/pages/home.md

 ---
 ecsu_does:
   - description: >-
-      ECSU is the primary medium through which Emmanuel students interact with college; be that via building requests or suggestions for improvement.
-    icon: account_balance
-    title: Liaises on Your Behalf
-  - description: >-
       ECSU represents the rights and interests of undergraduate students at Emmanuel at college and university level.
-    icon: face
+    icon: people
-    title: Represents You
+    title: Representation
   - description: >-
-      Through welfare initiatives, ents, societies, campaigns and surprises throughout term, ECSU looks after the wellbeing of the student body.
+      We produce a comprehensive timetable of welfare provisions each term, from confidential drop-in sessions to pub quizzes in the bar.
     icon: sentiment_very_satisfied
-    title: Keeps You Smiling
+    title: Welfare
   - description: >-
-      Via email, calendar, website and social media, we are here to provide you with useful information about our events, term dates, and general college matters.
+      We work on access initiatives, dispelling myths about Cambridge and ensuring that the brightest students apply regardless of socioeconomic status or background.
+    icon: local_library
+    title: Access
+  - description: >-
+      We fundraise for charities, campaign for ethical and environmentally sustainable practices, and recognise that liberation and welfare go hand in hand to ensure Emmanuel is a safe and welcoming community.
-    icon: notifications
+    icon: favorite
-    title: Keeps You Informed
+    title: Campaigning
 whats_here:
   - description: >-
       Find out about the 2020 ECSU Committee - who we are, what we do and how to get in touch.
     image: /assets/images/pages/home/slide01.jpg
-    title: Meet the 2020 ECSU Committee
+    title: Meet the 2020 Committee
     url: /exec
   - description: >-
       Access the Emmanuel Room Database, to help inform your decision when